maths/moodle-qtype_stack/doc/en/Proof/Proof_CAS_library.md

 * `proof()`: general, unspecified proof.
 * `proof_c()`: general proof, with commutative arguments.
 Typically each argument will be another proof block type.
+* `proof_opt()`: steps in a proof which are optional.
+It assumes a single step.
+Wrap each optional step individually.

 The following represent particular types of proof.